RRSP deduction limit vs. contribution limit

-Figuring all of this out on your own can be a chore, especially if you’re going back more than a few years.
-But thanks to the CRA, there’s a simpler way.
+Figuring this out on your own can be a chore, especially if you’re going back more than a few years.
+Thankfully, there’s a simpler way.

-The CRA keeps track of your contribution limit on your notice of assessment, which is the summary you receive each year after you file your tax return.
-You can find your limit on your latest notice of assessment under the heading “Available Contribution Limit.”
+The CRA tracks your contribution limit on your notice of assessment — that summary you receive each year after you file your tax return.
+Your limit is printed on your latest notice of assessment under the heading “Available Contribution Limit.”

 It’s also easy to find your contribution limit online using the CRA website.
-If you don’t already have an account, setting one up only takes a few minutes.
-Just make sure to have your social insurance number and an old tax return on hand.
+Setting up an account only takes a few minutes if you have your social insurance number and an old tax return on hand.

-Once you have access to your CRA account, you’ll be able to see your tax information from previous years, including your notices of assessment.
+Once you access your CRA account, you’ll be able to see your tax information from previous years, including older notices of assessment.

 How to report RRSP contributions